A beautiful zebra cake, frosted with caramel buttercream, and rich chocolate ganache!

 If you have been following my blog, you would know that I love baking in my Multicooker Redmond, I find it very convenient and easy to use, it works with the 3D heating system which distributes the heat evenly, and the goods that I bake turn out perfect every single time!

 The multicooker is a great kitchen gadget that can replace many other gadgets at home, such as a bread maker, a rice cooker, a deep fryer, a soup maker, and an oven!
-And that also means that when you buy a multicooker you’re actually saving money and space, since you won’t need to get all of the gadgets mentioned above!
+And that also means that when you buy a multicooker you’re actually saving money and space since you won’t need to get all of the gadgets mentioned above!
 To read my full review click here.

 So let’s now talk about the beautiful cake!
 I love how this cake looks like an ordinary chocolate ganache drip cake, but when you cut a slice, the surprise is lovely!
 For zebra cakes, I like to play with the pattern a little!
-I attempted to create a pattern of a flower (see picture of cake in the multicooker) and I thought that it turned out pretty cool!
+I attempted to create a pattern of a flower (see a picture of the cake in the multicooker) and I thought that it turned out pretty cool!
 The idea is to divide the batter into 2 equal portions, and leave one as a vanilla mixture, then add cacao powder to the other half.
 Start by adding one scoop of the vanilla batter to your baking pan, followed by a scoop of the chocolate mixture, repeat and continue to alternate with vanilla and chocolate until the pan is filled, and there is no batter left.

 And my favourite part of this cake is the rich and silky ganache!
 I mean wow, seriously from now on I think that I’m going to top every single cake that I make with this beautiful ganache!
-I added half of a table spoon of corn syrup to the ganache, to ensure that the ganache is shiny and beautiful!
+I added half of a tablespoon of corn syrup to the ganache, to ensure that the ganache is shiny and beautiful!

 To make the drip cake, frost your cake with buttercream and chill in the fridge for at least half an hour.
 When the ganache is ready let it chill for 15 minutes, then pour it over the cold cake carefully and slowly, and the dripping ganache will start to set.
 Finally, garnish with grated dark chocolate!